nnslvp/alephium-pool/README.md

 ## TODO:

-- Telegram bot with statistic.
+- Site with landing page